Relative free splitting and free factor complexes I: Hyperbolicity: Introduction to Part I

-Masur and Minsky in their papers \cite{MasurMinsky:complex1,MasurMinsky:complex2} introduced a hierarchy of connected simplicial complexes associated to a finite type surface $S$: at the top of the hierarchy is the curve complex of $S$; and at lower levels are the curve complexes of essential, connected subsurfaces of $S$.
-They prove hyperbolicity of the curve complexes of all finite type surfaces, which applies immediately to all levels of the hierarchy of~$S$.
-This hierarchy of hyperbolic complexes has proved immensely useful in many applications to the large scale geometry of the mapping class group $\MCG(S)$ \,\cite{BestvinaFujiwara:bounded,BehrstockMinsky:rank,Mangahas:UniformUniform,BKMM,BestvinaBrombergFujiwara:MCGquasitrees}.
+Masur and Minsky, in their papers \cite{MasurMinsky:complex1} and \cite{MasurMinsky:complex2}, introduced a hierarchy of connected simplicial complexes associated to a finite type surface $S$: at the top of the hierarchy is the curve complex of $S$; and at lower levels are the curve complexes of essential, connected subsurfaces of~$S$.
+They proved hyperbolicity of the curve complexes of all finite type surfaces, which applies immediately to all levels of the hierarchy of~$S$.
+This hierarchy of hyperbolic complexes has proved immensely useful in many applications to the large scale geometry of the mapping class group $\MCG(S)$ \,\cite{BestvinaFujiwara:bounded,BehrstockMinsky:rank,Mangahas:UniformUniform,BKMM,BBF:MCGquasitrees}.

-In \FSOne\ we proved hyperbolicity of the \emph{free splitting complex} $\FS(F_n)$ of a rank~$n$ free group $F_n$, originally introduced as Hatcher's sphere complex \cite{Hatcher:HomStability}.
-In \cite{BestvinaFeighn:FFCHyp}, Bestvina and Feighn proved hyperbolicity of the \emph{complex of free factors} $\F(F_n)$ of a rank~$n$ free group~$F_n$.
-Each of these complexes is regarded as an analogue, in different ways, of the curve complex of a finite type surface.
+For purposes of application to the large scale geometry of the outer automorphism group $\Out(F_n)$ of a rank~$n$ free group $F_n$, several complexes emerged as analogues, in different ways, of the curve complex of a finite type surface: Bestvina and Feighn proved hyperbolicity of the \emph{free factor complex} $\FFC(F_n)$ \cite{BestvinaFeighn:FFCHyp}; we proved hyperbolicity of the \emph{free splitting complex} $\FS(F_n)$ \FSOne, originally introduced as Hatcher's sphere complex \cite{Hatcher:HomStability}; and Mann proved hyperbolicity of the \emph{cyclic splitting complex} \cite{Mann:CyclicSplittingComplex}.

-In this paper we study the large scale geometry of relative free factor and free splitting complexes of $F_n$, proving their hyperbolicity.
-These complexes are intended as analogues of curve complexes of essential connected subsurfaces of a finite type surface.
-Unlike the situation with surfaces, hyperbolicity of these relative complexes is not a consequence of the absolute cases covered in \FSOne, \cite{BestvinaFeighn:FFCHyp}, rather it is a generalization.
-With a bit of extra effort, we also consider relative free factor and free splitting complexes of groups in general, and prove their hyperbolicity.
+In this paper we study the large scale geometry of ``relative'' free factor and free splitting complexes of $F_n$ and of more general groups, proving their hyperbolicity.
+Our focus on these relative complexes has two motivations: as potential analogues of subsurface curve complexes for studying the large scale geometry of $\Out(F_n)$; and as analogues of the curve complex itself for studying the large scale geometry of outer automorphism groups of more general groups relative to a choice of free factor system (see below).

-While the need for relativizing \FSOne\ and \cite{BestvinaFeighn:FFCHyp} has been clear, what ``relativization'' might mean has been less clear to us.
-In our work on the classification of subgroups of $\Out(F_n)$ [HM13a--e] we studied both subgroups and individual elements that are fully irreducible relative to a free factor system.
-This work helped us to formulate an appropriate concept of relativization: we propose here to study free factor and free splitting complexes of $F_n$ relative to a fixed free factor system of~$F_n$.